vijaykankane/terraform-demo/README.md

 4. Security Groups and IAM Roles:

-   - Create necessary security groups for web and database servers.
+   - Create necessary security groups for web and database servers. added 5000/3000 for the applcation acess , for the private instance allowed 22 within same security group only from public instance though key.

 ![alt text](image/sg.png)